 - Go to Day of the Dead in Themes and pick your flower graphics.
 Make sure to set Color 1 to black and Color 2 to transparent.

 - Go to the Effects tab and select Draw.
 To get a look like the one we’ve drawn here, you’ll want to select three colors: a base, highlight, and shadow.

 - Paint, paint away!
 Don’t worry about messing up: you can always paint over or erase mistakes.

-We love our overlays, and we hope you do too.
+We love our graphics, and we hope you do too.
 That said, you don’t have to limit yourself to the way they look when you open them: you can reimagine them as entirely new shapes that fit your creative vision.
-Open up the Embellishments overlay group and try these tips for getting the most out of our graphics.
+Open up the Embellishments graphic group and try these tips for getting the most out of our graphics.

-Use the Overlay palette to erase parts of overlays and give them a new shape.
-Our overlays are not only shrinkable and embiggen-able, they’re also erasable.
-Try using the eraser in the Overlay palette to magically transmogrify a graphic into a brand-new shape.
+Use the Graphic palette to erase parts of graphics and give them a new shape.
+Our graphics are not only shrinkable and embiggen-able, they’re also erasable.
+Try using the eraser in the Graphic palette to magically transmogrify a graphic into a brand-new shape.

 And of course, don’t forget about Draw!
 In the above images, the Draw tool has been used to add decorative dots.
 You can do this yourself by applying Draw with an itty-bitty brush.